-- You are welcome to communicate with me via e-mail.
+- 7. You can communicate with me via e-mail.
 But please use e-mails only for questions that can be answered via a short text.
-Long questions requiring long answers should be handled in (Zoom) meetings. - For making an appointment (through e-mail) with me or TAs for your questions, it is better that you inform me or TAs of the specific questions that you would like to discuss before the meetings.
+Long questions requiring long answers should be handled after class or in face-to-face (or Zoom) meetings. - 8.
+For making an appointment (through e-mail) with me or TAs for your questions, it is better that you inform me or TAs of the specific questions that you would like to discuss before the meetings. - 9.
+The lecturer will be responsible only for answering questions in relation to lectures and class questions.
+Questions in relation to assignment answers or marking should be directed to TA. - 10.
+No-reply rule: The lecturer won't reply to your emails in certain specified cases, for example, questions that should be directed to TA.
+In addition, details about assignments and the exam that have mentioned before in the course outline, in the assignment instructions, in Blackboard announcements or in class won't be answered again in emails.
+If you still want us to repeat these details, ask us in/after class.